Biosecurity Ministerial Advisory Committee

 About the committee

 BMAC was set up in 2005 to provide high-quality, independent advice to the Minister for Primary Industries on the performance of New Zealand's biosecurity system.
-It consists of up to 10 members who serve 3-year terms on the committee.

 - opportunities to improve the biosecurity system, especially using a whole-of-system approach to policies and regulations